 • Netflix Culture

-Each process definition (and usually description too) starts with a Process Purpose and Process Objectives [Figure 3].
-They give a high-level overview of what a process is supposed to achieve, and at the same time provide a detailed view of how the company’s Strategy will be executed.
+Each process definition or description starts with Process Purpose and Process Outcomes [Figure 2].
+They give a high-level overview of why the process exists and what it is aiming to achieve.
+They also define how the company’s Strategy will be executed.

-The main element of a process is the Process Purpose.
-The Process Purpose is the reason why a process exists, i.e. WHAT the main thing is that a process is trying to achieve.
+The main element of a process is its Process Purpose.
+The Process Purpose is the reason WHY a process exists.
 There is a strict correlation between the company’s Strategy and the processes the company has: If a company is in the Automotive industry, for example, one would expect the majority of its processes to be connected to manufacturing cars and car parts or producing software for those cars.
 Just as like, if a company has a chain of coffee shops, one would expect the majority of its processes to be around producing and/or handling coffee.
 It will be rather surprising to see an automobile manufacturer having company processes for making the best cup of coffee in town, because this is not the primary way of how the company is doing business.
-And that is exactly the reason why the Process Purpose must always be aligned with the company’s Strategy – meaning, when the Strategy changes or gets updated (e.g. based on changes in the market environment), all company processes have to be revised too.
-This is how we avoid the trap presented by the 5 monkeys & a ladder experiment.
+And that is exactly the reason why the Process Purpose must always be aligned with the company’s Strategy – and when the Strategy gets updated, all company processes have to be revised too.
+This is how we avoid the trap presented by the 5 monkeys & a ladder experiment: always explain the reason WHY.

 - The Risk Management scope is established.